stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 measurement information, and can benefit from the additional insight given during network troubleshooting by explicit measurement headers.

-Further the provided measurement value can also be exposed by SPUD to the far-endpoint (superstrate or application) and therefore be used for performance enhancement on these layers.
+Further the provided measurement value can also be exposed by SPUD to the far- endpoint (superstrate or application) and therefore be used for performance enhancement on these layers.
 Once the facility is deployed in SPUD-aware endpoints, it can also be used for inter- network and cross-Internet performance measurement and debugging (replacing today's processing-expensive DPI mechanims).

 ## Security, Privacy, and Trust